Amazing Instructors

 KELLY STOLAR

-KELLY STOLAR is a native of the Buffalo, N.Y. area.
-She graduated from Allegheny College with a Bachelor of Arts degree.
-Kelly has been a dance instructor in the Buffalo area alongside her mother and for more than 10 years in Pittsburgh.
-Since moving to Erie in 2000, she has been an instructor with the American College Dance Festival, Erie Dance Theater, Kristin’s Dance Company, Mercyhurst University Summer Dance Experience, Mercyhurst North East Dance Institute, Mercyhurst University Carpe Diem Academy, and also as adjunct faculty for Mercyhurst University Dance Department and Mercyhurst University North East.
+Kelly Stolar is a native of Buffalo, N.Y., and a graduate of Allegheny College.
+Kelly was a dance instructor in the Buffalo area alongside her mother and for more than 10 years in Pittsburgh.
+Since moving to Erie in 2000, she has been an instructor with the American College Dance Festival, Erie Dance Conservatory, Erie Dance Theater, Kristin’s Dance Company, Mercyhurst University Summer Dance Experience, Mercyhurst North East Dance Institute, Mercyhurst University Carpe Diem Academy, and also as adjunct faculty for Mercyhurst University Dance Department and Mercyhurst University North East.

-Kelly currently works as the Director of Development at the Inner-City Neighborhood Art House and is a Tap Instructor for Erie Dance Conservatory and Sovereign Ballet.
-She remains current with her dance teaching by attending workshops on a yearly basis.
+Kelly currently works as the Executive Director at the Inner-City Neighborhood Art House and is a Tap Instructor for Sovereign Ballet, the Inner-City Neighborhood Art House, Mercyhurst University Jump Start, and other guest teaching positions.
+She attends yearly dance workshops to remain current with her dance skills and the ever-changing dance climate.

 In 2010 Kelly established Tap Essentials where she is the Volunteer Artistic Director.
 Tap Essentials was created to promote Tap dance and provide an opportunity for students studying at any studio in the Erie area to attend workshops and competitions outside Erie, PA.
-Each year Tap Essentials attends New York City Dance Alliance regionals in Buffalo, NY.
-And in 2014, nine dancers went to Nationals in New York City finishing 12th Overall of more than 100 groups from across the country!
-Many of the Tap Essentials dancers have been recognized with Regional Scholarships, Outstanding Dancer Awards, National Scholarships to NYC, plus scholarships to continue their education at the collegiate level.
-Kelly is proud of the success that the students from Tap Essentials have experienced and the opportunities she will continue to offer in order to help broaden their dance education.
+Each year Tap Essentials attends the New York City Dance Alliance regionals in Buffalo, NY.
+In 2014, nine dancers went to Nationals in New York City finishing 12th Overall of more than 100 groups from across the country!
+Various Tap Essentials dancers have been recognized with Regional Scholarships, Outstanding Dancer Awards, National Scholarships to NYC, plus many have been awarded dance scholarships to continue their education at the collegiate level.
+Kelly is proud of the success that the students from Tap Essentials have experienced and the opportunities she continues to offer to help broaden their dance education.

 DANA BORCZON